container-images/mongodb/files/usr/share/container-scripts/mongodb/README.md

 MongoDB Docker image
 ====================

-This repository contains Dockerfile for MongoDB image based on [baseruntime](""https://hub.docker.com/r/baseruntime/baseruntime/) and using MongoDB module.
-For more information about modules see official [Fedora Modularity documentation](docs.pagure.org/modularity/).
+This repository contains Dockerfiles for MongoDB images for general usage and OpenShift.
+Users can choose between RHEL and CentOS based images.

 Environment variables
 ---------------------------------